 The LA partners with the UCEDD to present the Early Intervention Specialist (EISP) course.
 The course coordinators work closely with the lead agency to present current best practice research and practical application to their work with families.
 This course changes the way people practice, describes an early intervention to families, and ensures that they are working to increase the family's capacity to meet their child's needs.
 In addition to the EISP course during the last fiscal year the lead agency worked to revise the Infant and Toddler Family Specialist (ITFS) credentialing in order to provide a pathway for new staff to grow in the early intervention system.
 This is particularly true to staff who are not able to evaluate based upon their certifications.
-This course will provide the staff the resources needed to move from a paraprofessional in the system to a professional in the system and is comprised of coursework activities online and a credentialing exam.
-Additionally, the staff will have supervision and follow-up at the program level after credentialling to ensure fidelity to practices.
+This course will provide the staff the resources needed to move from a paraprofessional in the system to a professional in the system to a professional in the system to a professional in the program level after credentialling to ensure fidelity to practices.
 More information on the ITFS coursework can be found below.

 In August 2020, the State rolled out the first cohort of the OSEP/OSERS leadership grant (84.325L), which builds upon leaders' capacity throughout the Birth to Three and Preschool Special Education systems.
-The first cohort included 16 scholars who attended the class for five hours per week via Zoom and covered Early Childhood competencies and pedagogy.
-Additionally, the scholars are equipped to roll out a project to make a difference in their local system over the next year.
-There were several projects in which systematic local changes occurred throughout the first cohort.
-Participants presented their projects to the Interagency Coordinating Council (ICC), the 84.325L Advisory Board, and the Office of Early Childhood; feedback was well received.
-Two of cohort one participants volunteered to mentor the second cohort in 2022.
-The second cohort has 19 participants began in February 2022.
-The second cohort is beginning their capstone projects and will receive intensive Technical Assistance (TA) throughout the process over the coming months.
-The recruitment for the third cohort will begin in February 2023.
+Scholars part of these cohorts are equipped to roll out a project to make a difference in their local system over the next year.
+Currently the project is in the third cohort of the project.
+This cohort has 20 participants and began in February 2023.
+The third cohort is beginning their capstone projects and will receive intensive Technical Assistance (TA) throughout the process over the coming months.
+The recruitment for the fourth cohort will begin in February 2024.

 In September 2020, the LA was awarded an OSEP/OSERS recruitment and retention grant (84.325P).
 The purpose of this grant is to address CT identified needs for retention and recruitment of early intervention (EI) and early childhood special education (ECSE) to work with infants and young children with disabilities and their families; and ensure that that person has the necessary skills and knowledge, derived from practices that have been determined through scientifically based research, to be successful leaders in programs serving such children.
 Doing so by revising the State's Infant Toddler Family Specialist (ITFS) course, providing support to master coaches, and collecting workforce data to identify the reasons individuals leave early intervention.
 The first cohort of "Mentor Coaches" participated in this grant and have reported to the Lead Agency growth within their practices when fidelity checks were submitted.
 A second cohort completed their TA in summer of 2022 and the final cohort began TA in December 2022.
 The two-day family coach training for participants was hosted in August and the one-day mentor coach training followed.
-As part of this grant the lead agency is rebuiliding its data system and the new system will be released in the coming fiscal year.
-This system will not only allow to accurately and timely collect workforce data at the statelevel it will improve the data that is collected throughout the system.
+As part of this grant the lead agency is rebuilding its data system and the new system will be released in the coming fiscal year.
+This system will not only allow to accurately and timely collect workforce data at the state level it will improve the data that is collected throughout the system.
 This system includes various business rules so that the state can better track families and their outcomes.

-Broad Stakeholder Input:
+Stakeholder Engagement: